Under Sink Reverse Osmosis System Installation Guide

 Flushing the Cartridges

-Turn the tap on to push water through your RO system for about 3 hours.
-Due to the filtration speed, it will take about this long for the water flow through the cartridges enough to give the cartridges a good flush.
+Turn the tap on to push water through your RO system for about three hours.
+Due to the filtration speed, it will take about this long for the water to flow through the cartridges enough to give them a good flush.

-After three times, you can now have a taste of your new filtered water.
+After three times, you can now taste your new filtered water.

 Please watch the video for more information, and if we can help you out with anything, please let us know.